 Of course, this is a female list…just make the necessary adjustments for males.

 Many are probably thinking…seriously? a bathing suit?
 Yes!
 The ship’s pools will be open and the hot tubs will be running….enjoy them!

 Hope this list helps.
 Check back and let me know if this was useful for you.
 Or if you have any suggestions!
-And please share this site with others.
+And please share this list with others.
 I love to share my passion for travel!

 *As an Amazon Associate, I earn from qualifying purchases.
 Product availability is accurate as of the date published and is subject to change.
 Any price and availability information displayed on Amazon at the time of purchase will apply to the purchase of any product advertised.